Greg Puciato: Influences

-As regards his influences, Puciato stated, "everything I've ever liked I sort of make a mental impression of.
+Regarding his influences, Puciato stated, "everything I've ever liked I sort of make a mental impression of.
 A song or soundtrack or moment from a movie, or the way an entire movie feels, or simply the way an actor feels, the way a writer feels."
 He describes them as cumulative and not always musical, trying "to find a way [of expressing them] through me vocally."
 When he was a child, the performance of singers Mike Patton in The Real Thing, Les Claypool in Frizzle Fry, H.R. in I Against I, and Chuck Mosley in We Care a Lot deeply influenced him.
 He would later cite Faith No More's Mike Patton and Bad Brains's H.R. as his biggest inspirations when growing up, who "opened my eyes a lot to what could be done with the voice overtop of heavy music."
 Furthermore, R&B singer Maxwell was a major influence on Puciato's falsetto, and Death's Chuck Schuldiner, especially his album Symbolic, on his death growl technique.

 Other prominent influences include Loveless by My Bloody Valentine; soul and R&B vocalists Seal, Russell Thompkins Jr., Sade, 1998 album Embrya by Maxwell, Rick James song "Fire and Desire", and Carl Anderson's "Heaven on Their Minds" from Jesus Christ Superstar; Mazzy Star frontwoman Hope Sandoval; and film director Stanley Kubrick.

 The main influences on Puciato's guitar playing were thrash metal and shredding.